-The call for startups and tax students is open!
+The call for startups and students is open for the february intake!

 In the start-up phase of a new organization, the legal structure is almost as important as the product or service that one wants to develop.
 A good legal structure ensures that acquired intangible assets are protected, it makes it easier for companies to collaborate with third parties.
 Furthermore, at a later stage a well-structured organization is able protect continuity with regard to the company, the product, service or production process and the people who are active within the organization.
 The big problem, however, is that creating a solid structures is often expensive, whereas in an initial phase the entrepreneur prefers to spend his money on product development and commerce.